MhouneyLH/esphome_custom_components/README.md

 I can recommend the [esphome8266 d1-mini](https://www.azdelivery.de/products/d1-mini).
 It has enough flash-memory and is easy to use.

+Special thanks to [@SynapsenPassi](https://github.com/SynapsenPassi)!
+He was a silent contributor along the project and helped especially helped me reverse-engineering the proprietary protocol.

 <p align="right">(<a href="#readme_top">back to top</a>)</p>

 ## 📝 Disclaimer